Recap / Big Finish Doctor Who 081 The Kingmaker

 - The Other Darrin: Famous impersonator Jon Culshaw does the voice for the Fourth Doctor's recorded notes on Richard III.

-- Our Lawyers Advised This Trope: In-Universe Peri finds a scroll stuck to a wall advertising the Shakespearian play of Richard the III being ficticious.
+- Our Lawyers Advised This Trope: Peri finds a disclaimer scroll stuck to a wall saying all the characters depicted in Richard III are fictional, etc. and is quite confused.

 - Punny Name: A double dose.
 Shakespeare uses the pseudonym "Mr. Seyton" when advising Richard III.
 The name is taken from Macbeth, so it's a Shout-Out to Shakespeare.
 It also sounds like "Satan" when spoken, leading to the impression that the meddlesome traveler who stole the TARDIS and is attempting to influence Richard is named "Mr. Satan".

-- Red Herring: Mr. Satyn isn't the Master, despite what Peri says.
+- Red Herring: Mr. Seyton isn't the Master, despite what Peri says.

 - Running Gag: Erimem breaking arms.